MacOS 10.15 Catalina: 12 problems and fixes

 1. Can’t install macOS Catalina

-You’ve unpacked macOS Catalina installer and now it is stuck on the initial reboot.
+You’ve unpacked the installer and now macOS Catalina update stuck on the initial reboot.
 All you can see is a black screen and even a hard reboot doesn’t help it.
 Though it’s perfectly normal for an installation to take some time (sometimes up to 10 hours), you can try a few workarounds.

 - Press and hold down the Power key to shut down your computer.